brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 This doesn't look great, but also is pointless to write since it doesn't buy you anything over `x ? y : z`.
 But even if this is viable, I question the aesthetics of using `?` as a placeholder like this.
 It's just not my favorite.

-The same problem would come up with using `^` as a choice of placeholder.
-A different binary operator, like `>`, would be even worse (both given that `>` is a much more common binary operator and also because it is used as a template bracket).

-Using `%%` as a placeholder might avoid this issue a bit, since at least with `x |> %% % 2` the two uses are visually distinct, at the cost of making all uses more verbose. `^^` is similarly viable as an option.

-Thi suggests that we should try to pick a placeholder that is outside of the realm of existing C++ operators.
+This all suggests that we should try to pick a placeholder that is outside of the realm of existing C++ operators, to avoid clashes.

 A potentially obvious choice is `_` (and then `_1` for a parameter for placeholder-lambdas).
 This is frequently used as a placeholder already, particularly `_1`, so users already have a familiarity with it and a (correct) expectation of what it might mean. [@P1110R0] also covers this thoroughly, but also points out the problem with [the `_` macro in gnu gettext](https://www.gnu.org/software/gettext/manual/html_node/Mark-Keywords.html).
 This wasn't a deal-breaker for using `_` as a placeholder in _declarations_ but does cause a problem here, since one potential place to use a placeholder would be: